This is a distribution of the course topics into a general syllabus and resources.

 We mainly use Henestrosa, Cheng, and Unger as the main bibliographic references.
 But many more books, such as Mediavilla, Clayton, Knight, Samara, Bringhurst, Beier, Ahrens, Coles, or Campe are also invaluable resources we use on an almost daily basis.

-Additional references such as Quelhas Ph.D. or even websites such as Microsoft’s documentation or Fontlab or Glyph’s manuals and video tutorials are also very important.
+Additional references such as Quelhas Ph.D. or even websites such as Microsoft’s documentation, Fontlab, or Glyph’s online manuals, and video tutorials are also very important.

-This syllabus assumes the current three-hour class per week duration in a 13 to 15 week semester.
-Between classes, students are required to read from the selected bibliography references.
+This syllabus assumes the current three-hour class per week duration in a 13 to 15-week long semester.
+Between classes, students are required to read from the selected bibliography references, or practice type design and font production.

 The introduction module is the most theoretical-intensive module of the semester.
 It continues the program of advanced studies of typography and aims at providing a conceptual and historical baseline for every student.